Totty27/Walmart-Sales-Data/README.md

 =COUNTA()
 =COLUMNS()
 ```
-4. Loading the dataset into power query editor.
+4.3.
+Loading the dataset into power query editor.

-5. Checking, changing and verifying the data types
+4.4.
+Checking, changing and verifying the data types:
 - This included changing the data type of the 'Date' column, the column included different date formats; Example;

 - In power query editor, select the 'Add Column' tab and choose 'Custom Column' at the ribbon.
 Modify the column by adding the following: